Hey, Hello, Hi 👋

 October 2018: Started to miss creating something of my own and putting it out in the world.
 Realized that I don't have to run Alexis Mera in the same way that I was doing it before.
 Also realized that I've got my hands in a variety of different projects that I love, why not combine them?

 November 2018: The NEW Alexis Mera is born.
-Alexis Mera is a clothing brand and platform that celebrates women through natural light photography, honest words, and custom t-shirts designed in collaboration with trailblazing ladies.
+Alexis Mera is a clothing brand and platform that celebrates women through photography, stories, and empowering graphic t-shirts that get designed in collaboration with trailblazing ladies.
+5% of sales get donated to charities selected by each women we partner with.

 Still freelancing.
 One thing (of the many things) I've learned is not to put all my eggs in one basket.